ndurivin/Devs-Hub/README.md

 1. A user can view the list of available developers.
 2. A user can click on an individual developer to view the profile details on experience and areas of expertise.
 3. A user can write a review on either the application or specific developer.
-4. A user can view other reviews on the application.

  ###  Requirements
  * Access to  a computer or any other garget